For a new version of this article, click this link to Qspirit.net:

 After her son came out in 1974, Adele Starr helped launch the group that became Parents, Families, and Friends of Lesbians and Gays.
 She overcame her negative perceptions about homosexuality to become an unflagging champion for LGBT rights and PFLAG’s first national president.
-Starr died three years ago today on Dec.
-10, 2010 at age 90.
+Starr died on this date (Dec.
+10) in 2010 at age 90.

-Starr is included in the LGBT Saints series here for her courage and dedication in speaking up for her gay son and for all queer people.
+She is included in the LGBTQ Saints series at the Jesus in Love Blog for her courage and dedication in speaking up for her gay son and for all LGBT people.

-The life of Adele Starr provides clear contemporary inspiration for today.
-She was a mother of five living in Los Angeles, California, when her son Philip Starr came out to his parents in 1974.
+Starr was a mother of five living in Los Angeles, California, when her son Philip Starr came out to his parents in 1974.
 At that time many people still considered homosexuality to be a mental illness, and parents were often blamed for causing it.
 She was upset, so her son urged her to attend a support group that later evolved into PFLAG.

 Starr spoke at the 1979 March on Washington for Lesbian and Gay Rights.
 Two years later she was elected as the first national PFLAG president, serving in the early years of the AIDS crisis until 1986.

 Starr explained her motivations with powerful eloquence at PFLAG’s 10th anniversary conference: “We did it out of love and anger and a sense of injustice, and because we had to tell the world the truth about our children.”